Welcome to the new 2022 website for the

 Take a minute and have a look at the SRER Rules of behavior and Safety tips to ensure you a pleasant time at the range and help us keep it clean and safe.

-The 18th annual Research Insights in Semiarid Ecosystems (RISE) Symposium was held on Saturday, 5 November 2022, on the University of Arizona campus.
-Seventy-six people attended the event in person.
-It was the largest audience for the Symposium, and many said the best one so far.
+The 19th annual Research Insights in Semiarid Ecosystems (RISE) Symposium was held on Saturday, 21 October 2023, on the University of Arizona campus.

 Long-term Vegetation Transects